Senior Human Resources Advisor, Seymour Whyte Constructions

 The civil construction sector has been an enthusiastic adopter of mechanised construction equipment, such as excavators, loaders, dump trucks, graders, rollers and dozers.
 This has meant those entering the industry can expect to continue working for many years without it taking a toll on their health and fitness.

-The sector remains male dominated, however CCF NSW is working with Members to work towards gender diversity becoming more common throughout the industry.
+The sector remains male dominated, however CCF NSW is working with industry to work towards gender diversity becoming more common throughout the industry.

 CCF NSW Women in Civil Sub-Committee Chair Kim Liddell speaks at the launch of the CCF NSW Women in Civil Program.